carnesen/cli/main/usage.md

 ### Command group

-Command groups provide a way to organize the commands in your CLI.
+You can use command groups to organize the commands in your CLI.
 For example, in `cloud users list`, `cloud` and `users` are command groups and `list` is a command.
 Command groups are optional.
 Organize your CLI to suit your needs and taste:

 - `list-cloud-users`: No command groups
 - `cloud list-users`: A single command group